Tinkerforge/doc/en/source/Hardware/Bricklets/Segment_Display_4x7.rst

 Description
 -----------

-The Segment Display 4x7 Bricklet can be used to control four 7-segment displays and a colon.
+The Segment Display 4x7 :ref:`Bricklet <product_overview_bricklets>` can be
+used to control four 7-segment displays and a colon.
 Each of the 29 segments can be controlled independently.
 It is also possible to configure the brightness of the segments.
 Besides the possibility of controlling each segment independently, the API offers a user configurable counter.

 Technical Specifications
 ------------------------